telepilotco/n8n-nodes-telepilot/README.md

 Click on "Add Credential" button and browse for "Personal Telegram Co-Pilot API".

 To initiate connection with Telegram servers, you need to provide following:
-- `license_key`: you can use free license, if you need real one drop us an email at `contact@telepilot.co`
 - `api_id`: copy-paste it from https://my.telegram.org/apps page
 - `api_hash`: copy-paste it from https://my.telegram.org/apps page
-- `phone_number`: phone number used when registering the Telegram account.

 ![Configure TelePilot Credentials](https://telepilot.co/assets/images/credentials-1.png)